hagen6835/pyFlightAnalysis/README.rst

 After installing PyQt, enter the following commands to install other dependencies:

 .. code:: bash
+   pip install pyqtgraph==0.10.0

-   pip install pyqtgraph pyOpenGL pyulog matplotlib numpy
+   pip install pyOpenGL pyulog matplotlib numpy

 Once you have installed these packages you can clone the source files: